Remix culture: Reception and impact

 In February 2010, Cato Institute's Julian Sanchez praised the remix activities for its social value, "for performing social realities" and remarked that copyright should be evaluated regarding the "level of control permitted to be exercised over our social realities".
 Memes have also become a form of political protest and dissent as well as tools used by everyday people as a form of a subversion of the power narrative.
 Author Apryl Williams asserts that #LivingWhileBlack memes helped the Black Lives Matter movement raise awareness of issues and shift the cultural narrative.

-According to Kirby Ferguson in his popular video series and TED talk, everything is a remix, and that all original material builds off of and remixes previously existing material.
+According to Kirby Ferguson in his popular video series and TED talk, Everything is a Remix, and that all original material builds off of and remixes previously existing material.
 He argues if all intellectual property is influenced by other pieces of work, copyright laws would be unnecessary.
 Ferguson described that, the three key elements of creativity — copy, transform, and combine — are the building blocks of all original ideas; building on Pablo Picasso's famous quote "Good artists copy, great artists steal.".

 Criticism

-But the culture is not without its critics even going so far in accusations of plagiarism.
+Some approaches to remix culture have been described as simple plagiarism.
 In his 2006 book Cult of the Amateur, Web 2.0 critic Andrew Keen criticizes the culture.
 In 2011 UC Davis professor Thomas W. Joo criticized remix culture for romanticizing free culture while Terry Hart had a similar line of criticism in 2012.